sanhuesoft/limit-image-size/README.md

 # limit-image-sizes
+This snippet allows you to limit images' size in Obsidian according to their orientation (be it landscape or portrait).
+It also centers the images using the margin parameter.

-Un snippet para Obsidian que permite limitar el tamaño de las imágenes (por ancho o alto) según su orientación (landscape o portrait).
+Este snippet te permite limitar el tamaño de las imágenes en Obsidian de acuerdo a su orientación (paisaje o retrato).
+Además, centra las imágenes usando el parámetro margen.